Michiko-01/GoWish-Tests/README.md

 # Get Started

 1. Rename `.env.sample` to `.env`.
-I have included the username and password as it is a demo project.
+I will send the credentials separately in the email.

 2. Install Dependencies